Pentium44/FreonLinux/README.md

 Simple script that, as of right now, builds Freon Linux distribution that is shipped with glibc, busybox, and a hand full of other utilities.

 Changelog:
+ * v0.4.2: Adding some functionality to thaw (package manager).
+Using TinyCoreLinux 9.x package repository for some extension to the OS without bloating the disk size.
  * v0.4.1: Added a couple of utilities to build-extensions. dropbear SSH2 client, htop, as well as reconfiguring chttpd for web hosting.
  * v0.4.0:
 	Freon Linux is now functional with the capabilities of installing on most hardware.
 Kernel is mostly static, no modules for devices.